Fermilab

+Fermilab is a part of the Illinois Technology and Research Corridor.
+Argonne National Laboratory, which is another US DOE national laboratory, is located approximately 20 mi away.

 Asteroid 11998 Fermilab is named in honor of the laboratory.

 History

 Weston, Illinois, was a community next to Batavia voted out of existence by its village board in 1966 to provide a site for Fermilab.

 The laboratory was founded in 1969 as the National Accelerator Laboratory; it was renamed in honor of Enrico Fermi in 1974.
 The laboratory's first director was Robert Rathbun Wilson, under whom the laboratory opened ahead of time and under budget.
 Many of the sculptures on the site are of his creation.
 He is the namesake of the site's high-rise laboratory building, whose unique shape has become the symbol for Fermilab and which is the center of activity on the campus.

 After Wilson stepped down in 1978 to protest the lack of funding for the lab, Leon M. Lederman took on the job.
 It was under his guidance that the original accelerator was replaced with the Tevatron, an accelerator capable of colliding protons and antiprotons at a combined energy of 1.96 TeV.
-Lederman stepped down in 1989 and remained Director Emeritus until his death.
+Lederman stepped down in 1989 and remained director emeritus until his death.
 The science education center at the site was named in his honor.